 This award is open to individual and organisational members.

 - Best Null Event: Not an oxymoron.
 This award recognises the value of knowing what doesn’t work as much as what does.
-The prize will be awarded to the entry that the judges feel represents an excellent example of applied behavioural science (using the same criteria for the overall winner category) but where the results demonstrate a zero effect.
+The prize will be awarded to the entry that the judges feel represents an excellent example of applied behavioural science (using the same criteria for the overall winner category) where a useful learning emerges despite demonstrating a zero effect.

 Entries that offer fellow GAABS members and practitioners a valuable means of learning and that serve to help peers to potentially avoid ineffective and inefficient behaviourally informed approaches are encouraged to enter this category.

 This award is open to individual and organizational members.